ontologyportal/SUMOjEdit/README.md

 If you don't get syntax highlighting and the SUMO plugin menu, the following may help.

-To get the syntax highlighting, add the mode through the gui Global Options->Editing and the Edit Modes tab
+To get the syntax highlighting, add the mode through the gui menu via Utilities->Global Options->Editing and the Edit Modes tab

 Use the Add mode tab to

 - Name a mode SUMO
-- With Select Mode file to be /home/&lt;user&gt;/workspace/SUMOjEdit/kif.xml
+- With Select Mode file to be $JEDIT_HOME/modes/kif.xml
 - And File Name Glob *.kif

 The plugins then should show up on the menu, but you may also need to launch jedit from the SUMOjEdit directory.